tomjridge/kv-hash/Documentation.md

 A bucket contains a small number of (int)key-(int)value pairs.
 Typically the keys are all close together, and part of some range $l_i \le k < h_i$.
 In our implementation, bucket keys are ints (hashes of an actual string key) and values are also ints (offsets in the "values file").

 A bucket resides in a single block on disk.
-For a block size of 4096 bytes, we can store at most 255 keys with their associated values.
+For a block size of 4096 bytes, we can store at most 255 keys with their associated values (512 64-bit-8-byte ints; 2 are needed for metadata; 510 ints available for kvs).

 We write buckets to disk at block-aligned offsets.
 Thus, bucket update is (we hope) atomic.
 The order that buckets flush to disk does not affect correctness.